Kraken

-The kraken (/ˈkræ.kən/; from kraken, /ˈkrɑː.kən/, "the crookie") is a legendary sea monster of enormous size, per its etymology something akin to a cephalopod, said to appear in the Norwegian Sea off the coast of Norway.
+The kraken (/ˈkræ.kən/; from kraken, /ˈkrɑː.kən/) is a legendary cryptid of enormous size, per its etymology something akin to a cephalopod, said to appear in the Norwegian Sea off the coast of Norway.
 It is believed that the legend of the Kraken may have originated from sightings of giant squid, which may grow to 10.5 m in length.

 The kraken, as a subject of sailors' superstitions and mythos, was first described in a Norwegian glossary by Christen Jensøn in 1646.
 Later this creature appears in a travelogue by Francesco Negri in 1700, followed in 1734 by an account from Dano-Norwegian missionary and explorer Hans Egede, who described the kraken in detail and equated it with the hafgufa of medieval lore.
 However, the first description of the creature is usually credited to the Danish bishop Pontoppidan (1753).
 He described the kraken as an octopus (polypus) of tremendous size, (Note: He vacillated between polypus and "star fish" however.) and wrote that it had a reputation for pulling down ships.
 The French malacologist Denys-Montfort, of the 19th century, is also known for his pioneering inquiries into the existence of gigantic octopuses.

-The great man-hunting octopus entered French fiction when novelist Victor Hugo (1866) introduced the pieuvre octopus of Guernsey lore, which he identified with the kraken of legend.
-This led to Jules Verne's depiction of the kraken, although Verne did not distinguish between squid and octopus.
+The great man-hunting octopus entered French fiction when Victor Hugo introduced the pieuvre octopus of Guernsey lore in his 1866 novel Toilers of the Sea, which he identified with the kraken of legend.
+This led to Jules Verne's depiction of the kraken in his novel Twenty Thousand Leagues Under the Seas, although Verne did not distinguish between octopuses and squids.

 Carl Linnaeus may have indirectly written about the kraken.
 Linnaeus wrote about the Microcosmus genus (an animal with various other organisms or growths attached to it, comprising a colony).
 Subsequent authors have referred to Linnaeus's writing, and the writings of Thomas Bartholin's cetus called hafgufa, and Christian Franz Paullini's monstrum marinum as "krakens".
 (Note: Denys-Montfort's footnote identified his kraken with Paullini's monstrum marinum also, leading Samuel Latham Mitchill to comment that "Linnaeus considered the Kraken as a real existence", publishing it under Microcosmus.)
 That said, the claim that Linnaeus used the word "kraken" in the margin of a later edition of Systema Naturae has not been confirmed.